italoosorio/SilkBuilder-Doc/js_object/DataProvider.js.md

 <a name="DataProvider+sort"></a>

 ### sort(column)
 Sorts the data by the provided column.
-This does not work if the is set to treeData="true".
+This does not work if the dataProvider is set to treeData="true".

 **Kind**: instance method of [<code>DataProvider</code>](#DataProvider)